creyD/entro.py/README.md

 `--upper` - Opposite of lower, converts to upper (if both are set only lower will be executed)

-`--squash` - Removes all whitespaces from input files (*This doesn't apply to input strings as they will be separated by spaces anyways!*)
+`--squash` - Removes all whitespaces from input files (*This only applies to command line inputs if they were surrounded by quotation marks!
+Otherwise they will get split by the spaces as separate arguments.*)